Encounter breaks out in J&K's Baramulla CanIndia News

-An encounter has started between terrorists and security forces at Drach area in Wanigam Payeen Kreeri area of North Kashmir’s Baramulla district, officials said on Thursday.
+An encounter has started between terrorists and security forces at Karhama Kunzer area in North Kashmir’s Baramulla district, officials said on Saturday.

-“Encounter has started in Wanigam Payeen Kreeri area of Baramulla.
+“Encounter has started at Karhama Kunzer area of Baramulla.
 Police and security forces are on the job,” police said.

 The firefight started after a joint team of police and security forces got an input about the presence of terrorists in that area.